 We’ll start with the easiest schematics, which come straight from the Armstech trainer as you level up your Armstech crew skill.
 If you want to see what’s coming up for schematics from the Armstech trainer, you can open the window where you buy new schematics, then choose “All” from the dropdown on the top right of the panel.
 By default, it will only show you ones that you can actually buy right now based on your Armstech level.

 An important thing to know is that al weapon schematics that come from the trainer are not moddable.
-This means that you will not be able to upgrade them over time – so if you find one you like to look up, it will become useless in combat once you start levelling beyond its intended level range, and will be completely useless for high-level stats.
+This means that you will not be able to upgrade them over time – so if you find one you like the look of, use it in the Outfit Designer!

 Weapons from Schematics